 Participants in traditional attire at a Japanese tea ceremony, learning matcha-making techniques.

-Arrive at the tea house before your scheduled time and present your booking confirmation.
-After a brief introduction to tea ceremony etiquette, you’ll enter the tatami-lined room where the session takes place.
+Please arrive at the designated tea house before your scheduled time and show your booking confirmation upon arrival.
+A brief introduction about tea ceremony etiquette will be provided before entering the tatami-lined room where the experience unfolds.

-• Observe the movements and sequence that define the ceremony
+• Witness the deliberate movements and sequence that characterize this ceremonial practice.

-• Experience the quiet, respectful atmosphere of a traditional tea room
+• Relish in the serene, respectful ambiance of a traditional tea room setting.

 Person performing traditional Japanese tea ceremony with matcha tools.